BIOCHEM 2504 - Biochem II (Mol Biol): Molecular and Cell Biology

 Online tests of multiple choice questions:

-FIVE formative tests to help ensure understanding of lecture material and to encourage further reading of course material.
+Formative tests to help ensure understanding of lecture material and to encourage further reading of course material.
 Feedback and correct answers are provided IMMEDIATELY a question is answered.
 Students are notified as each test is released and given one week to organise their time to complete the test.
-There are 10 questions in each test and students are given one hour to complete each test.
-Each test is attempted over a 6-7 day period in the student’s own time and can only be attempted once but that students have an opportunity to do a similar test to improve their grade.
+There is an average of 10 questions per test.
+Students are given about one hour to complete each test.
+Once students have done a test they have an opportunity to do a similar test to improve their grade.
 These tests are initially formative because students can retake each test if they wish to improve their marks so they NOW become summative.

-Three written tests (each worth 5%) are also to ensure understanding of the content presented during the semester.
-These are usually in weeks 4, 7, and 12 during tutorial and or lecture sessions (timetable permitting) and are 20-30 minutes in duration.
+Written tests are also to ensure understanding of the content presented during the semester.
+These are usually held during tutorial or lecture sessions (timetable permitting).
 Students receive feedback within a week.
 This verbal feedback is done either during the tutorials or during a specified lecture (as the timetable permits).
 The students are also given written feedback in the form of examples of excellent (anonymous) answers written by peer students in the class.
-These are put up on MyUni and remain accessible for all students as many do not attend lectures, or tutorials and some may not even turn up for the tests.
+These are put up on MyUni and remain accessible for all students as many do not attend lectures, or tutorials.

 Four written practical assessments per semester handed in by the students are promptly assessed to provide feedback..
 Details vary depending on which practical students enrol into in the prac ABC system.